 In most places where standing is the name of the game you usually pay first, THEN eat.
-So if you go to a coffee bar and want a juice and a pastry, you go to the register FIRST (called the cassa), tell them what you are having, pay, then take your receipt over to the bar, tell the person over there what you ordered and (after checking you receipt) they will bring it to you.
-This way you can eat and leave at your leisure.
-So just remember DON’T LOSE THAT RECEIPT.
+So, if you go to a coffee bar and want a juice and a pastry, you go to the register FIRST (called the cassa), tell them what you are having, pay, then take your receipt over to the bar, tell the person over there what you ordered and (after checking you receipt) they will bring it to you.
+It is a little silly to have to tell two people, but this way you can eat and leave at your leisure.
+Just remember, DON’T LOSE THAT RECEIPT.
 It seems funny at first, but after a day or two you get the idea and it feels normal.

-They do not tip in Italy.
-On your bill you will see an extra charge called either pane (meaning “bread”) or coperto (meaning a “cover”).
-It is usually 1 or 2Euro per person and that is your tip.
-Don’t leave ANYTHING else.
-They did start doing this annoying thing where they leave that little charge off the bill if you are American because they think you will leave more.
-DON’T. Leave like 2 Euro a head.
+In general, they do not tip in Italy.
+I say “in general” because on your bill you will see an extra charge called either pane (meaning “bread”) or coperto (meaning a “cover”).
+It is usually 1 or 2 Euro per person and that is your tip.
+You don’t have leave anything else.
+However, if you had great service and you want to, a tip is ALWAYS appreciated.
+Now, sometimes they will do this annoying thing where they leave the coperto off the bill because they think, being foreigners, you will leave more.
+Feel free to leave exactly what you would have, had there been a coperto, roughly 2 Euro a head.

 Ok.
 Onto the food!